nus-cs2103-AY2122S1/ip/docs/README.md

 ### Adding a task : `todo/deadline/event`

-Adds a task to the list. <br><br>
+Adds a task to the list. <br>

+A todo is a task with a description and no deadline. <br>
-A todo is a task with a description and needs to be done before a specific deadline. <br>
+An event is a task with a description and needs to be done before a specific deadline.<br>
 A deadline is a task with a description and starts at a specific deadline. <br>

 Format: [task] [description] /[deadline]